highcharts/connectors-morningstar/docs/connectors/morningstar/time-series/ohlcv.md

  This type yields OHLCV time series data for a single or multiple securities.

- Returns Open, High, Low, Close, Value for the securities specified.
+ Returns Open, High, Low, Close, Volume for the securities specified.

  > **NOTE:** At the moment only a single security is supported.